Time Series Analysis and Forecasting: Examples, Approaches, and Tools

 “So, what models do we include in our ensemble?
 Pretty much any reasonable model we can get our hands on!
 Specific models include variants on many well-known approaches, such as the Bass Diffusion Model, the Theta Model, Logistic models, bsts, STL, Holt-Winters and other Exponential Smoothing models, Seasonal and other ARIMA-based models, Year-over-Year growth models, custom models, and more.” – Eric Tassone and Farzan Rohani say.

 By averaging the forecast of many models that perform differently in different time series situations, they achieved better predictability than they could with a single model.
 While some models work better with their specific non-stationary data, others shine in theirs.
 The average that they yield acts like an expert opinion and turns out to be very precise.

-A couple of months ago we published overview of MLaaS platforms for semi and fully automated machine learning tasks that can be approached by organizations with limited access to data science and analytics talent.
+We published an overview of MLaaS platforms for semi and fully automated machine learning tasks that can be approached by organizations with limited access to data science and analytics talent.

-The great contributor to the operationalization of time series prediction is Prophet, a new open source product from Facebook with an epic name.
+The great contributor to the operationalization of time series prediction is Prophet, one of the most popular open-source products from Facebook with an epic name.
 Facebook has been quite generous in open sourcing the tools they use, remember React Native that was released for public use in 2013.
 But this time they give away a pretty task-specific package.